Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

         // method body
     }

-    /* <---- Place your cursor here */
+    <---- Place your cursor here
 }
 ```

-- GitHub will now suggest missing unit tests based on the code in the `PlaneController.cs` file.
+- GitHub will now suggest missing unit tests based on the code in the `PlanesController.cs` file.

+>[!Note]
-Make sure you have the `PlaneController.cs` file open.
+> Make sure you have the `PlanesController.cs` file open.

 - Accept the suggestions by pressing `Tab` or clicking on the suggestion.